Octavius-Dante/Nova-Proxima/CAPM/CAPM_DAY_01_v2.0/README.md

    </br>
    </br>

-  to deploy the data set to local temp server for testing the cds app
+  to deploy the data set to local temp server for testing the cds app - this gets created under SRV folder
    </br>
    </br>